gh4rib/My-NixOS/README.md

 **NixSec** solves this by treating the entire analyst operating system as code.
 It leverages an Intel/NVIDIA hybrid graphics stack (with explicitly pinned drivers) and deploys an entire lab environment natively, ensuring that your tools never conflict and your host OS remains mathematically reproducible.

+## 🔐 The Qubes OS Paradigm: Security by Compartmentalization

+Inspired by the architecture of **Qubes OS**, NixSec empowers analysts to implement strict security-by-compartmentalization.
+By utilizing the integrated virtualization stack, you can create multiple, tightly isolated Virtual Machines (VMs) and containers to segregate your digital life.

+Analysts can easily separate their personal daily routines, corporate communications, and high-risk malware detonation labs into distinct environments.
+This paradigm ensures that even if a payload successfully executes within a research VM, your core host system and personal data remain completely protected.

+---

 ## 🏗️ The Virtualization Arsenal

 This system comes pre-configured with a multi-tiered virtualization stack, allowing you to choose the exact level of isolation required for your threat model: